Rubicker/evantian.me/src/pages/tiny-but-powerful-hooks/index.md

     savedCallback.current = callback
   }, [callback])

-  // this savedCallback can be persisi across the re-renders with ref useEffect(() => {
+  // this savedCallback can be persist across the re-renders with ref useEffect(() => {
     if (delay !== null) {
       const id = setInterval(() => savedCallback.current(), delay)